Vkdel001/Callcenter/README.md

 - Node.js 16+ and npm
 - Xano account for backend
-- Netlify account for hosting (optional)
+- VPS server for hosting

 ### Installation